• Home

 Tags

-Brewery, Common Law Trademark Infringement, Common Law Unfair Competition, Federal False Designation of Origin, Federal Trademark Infringement, Federal Unfair Competition
+Common Law Trademark Infringement, Common Law Unfair Competition, Federal False Designation of Origin, Federal Passing Off, Federal Trademark Infringement, Federal Unfair Competition, Holly A. Brady, Susan L. Collins, Trademark Dilution

-: Federal Trademark Infringement, Federal False Designation of Origin, Federal Unfair Competition, Common Law Trademark Infringement, Common Law Unfair Competition
+Cause: Federal Trademark Infringement, Federal False Designation of Origin, Federal Passing Off, Federal Unfair Competition, Trademark Dilution, Common Law Trademark Infringement, Common Law Unfair Competition, Injunctive Relief

 Court: Northern District of Indiana